-Two Trades Union Congress files on "Aliens and internment", including ephemera and correspondence (some relating to individual cases), 1940-1943
+Two Trades Union Congress files on "Aliens and internment"Link opens in a new window, including ephemera and correspondence (some relating to individual cases), 1940-1943

-The TUC archive contains many more files on refugees during the Second World War, including files on the Co-ordinating Committee for Refugees, 1938-1940, and Central Committee for Refugees, 1940-1949, and documents relating to individual cases
+The TUC archive contains many more files on refugees during the Second World WarLink opens in a new window, including files on the Co-ordinating Committee for Refugees, 1938-1940, and Central Committee for Refugees, 1940-1949, and documents relating to individual cases

-Records concerning application for release of Minna Specht, educator and socialist, from internment, 1940
+Records concerning application for release of Minna SpechtLink opens in a new window, educator and socialist, from internment, 1940

-The internment and treatment of aliens, speakers' notes from the National Council for Civil Liberties, May 1941
+The internment and treatment of aliensLink opens in a new window, speakers' notes from the National Council for Civil Liberties, May 1941

-Illustrated almanac, produced by inmates of Hutchinson Internment Camp, Douglas, Isle of Man, 1941
+Illustrated almanacLink opens in a new window, produced by inmates of Hutchinson Internment Camp, Douglas, Isle of Man, 1941

-The refugees and industry, leaflet from the Christian Council for Refugees from Germany and Central Europe, July 1941
+The refugees and industryLink opens in a new window, leaflet from the Christian Council for Refugees from Germany and Central Europe, July 1941

-The refugees: Some facts and figures, pamphlet, Apr 1945
+The refugees: Some facts and figuresLink opens in a new window, pamphlet, Apr 1945

 Germans in Britain: Political groups in exile

-Free German Movement, file on the exile group from the archives of the Trades Union Congress, 1941-1945
+Free German MovementLink opens in a new window, file on the exile group from the archives of the Trades Union Congress, 1941-1945

-Free German Movement, file on the exile group from the archives of Victor Gollancz, 1944
+Free German MovementLink opens in a new window, file on the exile group from the archives of Victor Gollancz, 1944

-Free German Trade Union Group, file on the exile group from the archives of the Trades Union Congress, 1939-1945
+Free German Trade Union GroupLink opens in a new window, file on the exile group from the archives of the Trades Union Congress, 1939-1945

-Social Democratic Party, file on German Social Democrats in Britain from the archives of the Trades Union Congress, 1939-1942
+Social Democratic PartyLink opens in a new window, file on German Social Democrats in Britain from the archives of the Trades Union Congress, 1939-1942

 Sir Robert Vansittart took a strong anti-German line, arguing that Hitler was a reflection of the inherent aggression of Germans as a whole.
 The MRC holds several publications relating to the wartime argument over 'Vansittartism', together with some ephemera from groups which promoted 'Vansittartism' or held similar anti-German views.

-Fight For Freedom, 1942-1943, circulars from the pro-Vansittart group, including copies of several speeches by Vansittart
+Fight For FreedomLink opens in a new window, 1942-1943, circulars from the pro-Vansittart group, including copies of several speeches by Vansittart

-Sir Robert Vansittart, Black record: Germans past and present, Sep 1941
+Sir Robert Vansittart, Black record: Germans past and presentLink opens in a new window, Sep 1941

-Heinrich Fraenkel, Vansittart's gift for Goebbels: A German exile's answer to Black Record, Jun 1941
+Heinrich Fraenkel, Vansittart's gift for Goebbels: A German exile's answer to Black RecordLink opens in a new window, Jun 1941

 Harold J. Laski, The Germans - are they human?
-A reply to Sir Robert Vansittart, 1941
+A reply to Sir Robert VansittartLink opens in a new window, 1941

-Parliamentary Peace Aims Group, Germany's record: A reply to Lord Vansittart, undated [post 1941]
+Parliamentary Peace Aims Group, Germany's record: A reply to Lord VansittartLink opens in a new window, undated [post 1941]

 What about Germany?
-An outline for discussion groups, National Peace Council pamphlet on "the German question", 1944
+An outline for discussion groupsLink opens in a new window, National Peace Council pamphlet on "the German question", 1944

 Anglo-German Relations since World War II